Key Takeaways

 - Increasing vigilance alongside regular plant inspection eventually reflects on the plant’s longevity through timely intervention.

-Repotting Techniques and Growth Monitoring of Your Croton Plant
+Repotting Techniques & Growth Monitoring

 - According to the UNC Charlotte Botanical Gardens‘ recommendation, adding slow-release fertilizer at the initial repotting stage is beneficial.
 Hence, making it part of setting up your green friend’s new home would go a long way in encouraging its growth while limiting stress factors.